77YQ77/scBIT/AD_diagnosis/README.md

 ## Introduction
-This is the official implementation of the second and third stages.
-The purpose of
+This is the official implementation of the second and third stages of scBIT.

+The second stage builds pre-trained brain ROI-level encoders to learn ROI-level embeddings from fMRI samples, which are used to calculate the cross-modal attention values using the calculated gene subgraph embeddings.

+The third stage adaptively fuses the cross-modal attention and the ROI-level embeddings for Alzheimer's diagnosis.